Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

     })();
   }, []);
 ```
-Once that’s defined you’ll see  you’re using the same form of functional update for setting various state values here.
+Once that’s defined you see you’re using the same form of functional update for setting various state values here.
 You also wrap all of these updates in a self-executing anonymous function (otherwise known as an immediately invoked function expression) that employs the async/await syntax.

 You could have defined a regular function in here too and then immediately called it, and that would work just fine.
 I’ve gone with personal preference here and opted for a simpler syntax